speedie1337/spmenu/docs/docs.md

 This allows something similar to the emoji highlight patch, except even more useful.
 Example: `printf "\033[0;44m😀\033[0m Emoji highlighting\n" | spmenu --columns 1`

-For 256 color support to work, you must add to the array.
-See `libs/color.h` if you want this.

 See 'SGR sequences' for more information.

 ## SGR sequences